AntonyDavis/angular2-knowledge-share/README.md

 - open *\angular2-knowledge-share\typescript-angular2* folder in *VSCode*
 - right-click on *index.html*
-- select Open in Command Prompt
+- select *Open in Command Prompt*
-- once the command prompt has opened, type http-server.
+- once the command prompt has opened, type http-server

-- NOTE: it is very important the http-server is run in the same directory as index.html otherwise it will not work
+- **NOTE**: it is very important the http-server is run in the same directory as *index.html* otherwise it will not work